RSKELT0N/SnakeInMyBoot/README.md

 | execute | make run      |

 ## Usage
-- The program is controlled through W, A, S, and D keys for Up, Down, Left and Right movements, respectively.
+- The program is controlled through W, A, S, and D keys for Up, Left Right and Down movements, respectively.
 - Upon startup, the game is in an idle state, waiting for one of the valid key presses.

 ## Binary generated